Full AI Marketing Capabilities:

 Types of PPC Campaigns

-• Remarketing Ads: Target users who previously visited your website but didn’t convert.
+• Remarketing Ads: Target users who have previously interacted with your website or ads.

 Creating High-Performing PPC Ads

 Your ad copy plays a significant role in PPC success.
-Success or failure lays with the quality of your ad.
+Success or failure lies with the quality of your ad.
 A compelling headline needs to be crafted to grab attention.
 Sometimes, because you don’t know which one may hit, you may have to do this several times over.
 Additionally, you need to have a clear Call to Action that encourages the person to click to what you have linked.
 And then a good healthy serving of A/B testing is needed to compare which ones hit and which ones miss, and to turn of the ones not doing well and ramp up the ones that are.

 Landing Page Optimization for PPC